Premier Rewards Gold Card from American Express

 Need more info?
 Check out our frequently asked questions.
 If you have other questions, please click on “Ask Now” below.

 - Both cards are part of the Membership Rewards program and earn the same flexible currency.
-You might have noticed a significant difference in the annual fees: $195 for the Premier Rewards Gold card vs. $550 for the Platinum card.
+You might have noticed a significant difference in the annual fees: $195 for the Premier Rewards Gold card vs. $550 for the Platinum Card® from American Express.
 The difference, of course, is in the sign-up bonus, but more importantly in the benefits.

 The Platinum card offers a higher airline credit of $200 , another $200 in Uber credits, lounge access, Global Entry Enrollment reimbursement and more.
 The Platinum card is a premium rewards card designed for a frequent traveler who prefers luxury travel.
 The Premier Rewards Gold card makes for a better option for someone who values rewards but perhaps not high-end benefits or luxury.